Questions & Answers

 Q: How does drone determine its current AMSL height?

-AMSL is determined according the terrain data at the current location in combination with data given by the drone’s barometer or GPS unit (depending on the type of drone and configuration).
+AMSL is determined according to the terrain data at the current location in combination with data given by the drone’s barometer or GPS unit (depending on the type of drone and configuration).
 There may be some inconsistencies where the terrain height changes very quickly.
 Use the Take-off point altitude function in UgCS to set the Take-off height correctly.

 Pausing the flight

 Q: Is there a way to pause in flight if another aircraft enters my airspace?